raulmorales/hyperhdr_control/README.md

 ## Usage

-### USB Capture Control
+### LED Control
-- Use the "HyperHDR USB Capture" switch to turn the video capture on or off
+- Use the "HyperHDR LED Output" switch to turn the LED strip on or off
+- Use the "HyperHDR USB Capture" switch to control the USB capture device
+- Adjust the "HyperHDR Brightness" slider to control LED brightness (0-100%)

 ### Effects
 - Each effect is available as a button in Home Assistant
 - Press any effect button to activate that effect
-- Effects will run indefinitely until another effect is activated or the USB capture is turned off
+- Effects will run indefinitely until another effect is activated or the LED output is turned off

+### Automations
+All entities can be used in automations.
+Examples:
+- Turn on LED strip at sunset
+- Activate specific effects at certain times
+- Adjust brightness based on time of day
+- Turn on USB capture when watching TV

 ## Support

-If you encounter any issues or have suggestions, please open an issue on GitHub.
+If you encounter any issues or have suggestions:
+1. Check the debug logs if you encounter any problems
+2. Open an issue on GitHub with:
+   - Description of the problem
+   - Debug logs if applicable
+   - Steps to reproduce the issue